1. Make an Alphabet Book

 You can purchase flashcards of the alphabet or make your own with card stock paper or construction paper.
 Have your child match the capital letter A to the lowercase letter a.
 Or you can start with letters that are all lowercase or all capital.
 Each time your child matches the letters, have him tell you what letter it is.

 What child doesn’t love cookies?
 Get alphabet cookie cutters or use frosting to write the letter on each cookie.
 Have your child tell you which letter he wants to eat!

-Purchase disposable cameras for your child.
+Purchase a disposable camera for your child, or use your phone.
 Take a trip outside, to the park, zoo, or wherever.
 Spend your time looking for pictures of words that start with the letter A or B, or whichever letter you choose.
-When you get the photos developed let your child cut them out and glue them onto a collage.
+When you get the photos developed or download them to the computer, let your child cut them out and glue them onto a collage.
 Have your child write or trace the letter for your photo collage onto construction paper and glue the photos around.
-Children love taking pictures and this is a lot of fun.
+Children love taking pictures, and this is a lot of fun.

 7. Another Alphabet Game

 We have probably all played this game before.
 Its fun for kids and can be fun for adults too.
 If your child is young you can just play a simple game.
 Start with the letter A. “A is for apple”, “B is for banana”, “C is for cat”, and continue on with all the letters.
-If your child is older you can play the game with a theme.
-For example, play lets do the alphabet game with fruit or animals.
-This way they are learning to sort animals or fruits and also practicing their alphabet.
+If your child is older, you can play the game with a theme.
+For example, play "lets do the alphabet game with fruit" or with animals.
+This way, they are learning to sort animals or fruits and also practicing their alphabet.

 8. Play Alphabet Bingo